frictionlessdata/frictionless-ts/CONTRIBUTING.md

 sidebar:
   order: 2
 ---
-Thank you for your interest in contributing to dpkit!
+Thank you for your interest in contributing to frictionless-ts!
 This document provides guidelines and instructions for contributing to this project.

 ## Project Overview

 Project is a monorepo with the following packages:

-- `@dpkit/metadata`: Core metadata functionality
+- `@datapackage/metadata`: Core metadata functionality
-- `@dpkit/dataset`: File-related functionality
+- `@datapackage/dataset`: File-related functionality
-- `@dpkit/table`: Table-related functionality
+- `@datapackage/table`: Table-related functionality
-- `@dpkit/<name>`: Domain-specific functionality
+- `@datapackage/<name>`: Domain-specific functionality
-- `@dpkit/library`: All-in-one package that re-exports all functionality
-- `@dpkit/terminal`: Terminal interface for running tasks
-- `@dpkit/website`: Website-related functionality
-- `dpkit`: Meta-package that re-exports the underlying functionality
+- `frictionless.ts`: Meta-package that re-exports the underlying functionality

 ## Development Environment

 ### Prerequisites

-> [!TIP]
-> For CLI compilation and development, we recommend using [Bun](https://bun.sh/).
-For example, to run CLI in dev `bun cli/main.ts`

 - **Node.js**: v24.0.0 or higher
 - **PNPM**: v10.0.0 or higher